achongsBiz/gmaps-marker-example/README.md

 # maps

 ## Introduction
 This is a VUE application that consumes the Google Maps API.
-It allows the user to drop markers across a map in either one of three ways:
+It allows the user to enter several addresses and generate a route based on that input.

-* By right clicking on the map and providing a description for the marker.
-* By having an array pre-populated from an external API.
-* By entering a latitude and longitude into the form.

 ## Project setup